Last updated Aug 2018.

 Cell phones are the norm.
 However, few people have vmail.
 Seems it has never caught on.
 Just appearing on someone’s cell as a missed call usually prompts a call back, though.

 Electricity is 220 volts (American standard is 110, so unless you have dual voltage, your appliances won’t work).
-Carry adapters with you.
+Carry adapters.

 Travel Itinerary for first time in India: